nemonik/hands-on-DevOps/readme.md

 # 4. Prerequisites

-The following skills would be useful in following along, but aren't strictly necessary.
+The following skills would be useful in following along but aren't strictly necessary.

 What you should bring:

-- Managing Linux or Unix-like systems would be tremendously helpful, but not necessary, as we will living largely within the terminal.
+- Managing Linux or Unix-like systems would be tremendously helpful, but not necessary, as we will be living largely within the terminal.
 - A basic understanding of Vagrant, Docker, and Ansible would also be helpful, but not necessary.
 - Mostly being a software engineer, but not necessary.